aidinb/eslint-config/README.md

 ## Configuration
-Some rules in @typescript-eslint requires a tsconfig to exist.
+Some type-aware lint rules in @typescript-eslint require a TSConfig to exist.
+The project itself does not need to use typescript.

 Add the following to `.eslintrc.js`:
 ```javascript